dariusgrassi/GxChat/README.md

 python main.py
 ```

 The GxChat application window should now appear.
+You will be prompted to log in with GroupMe via your web browser.

 ## Roadmap